paranim/pvim/README.md

   <img src="screenshot.png" width="512" >
 </p>

-Paravim (or pvim) is an editor for Nim powered by Vim (via [libvim](https://github.com/paranim/libvim)) and rendered with OpenGL (via [paranim](https://github.com/paranim/paranim)).
-This repo is for the main executable; most of the code is in a [separate library](https://github.com/paranim/paravim) for reusability.
+Paravim is an editor for Nim powered by Vim (via [libvim](https://github.com/paranim/libvim)) and rendered with OpenGL (via [paranim](https://github.com/paranim/paranim)).
+There are two ways to run it:

-To use it, [install Nim](https://nim-lang.org/install.html) and do:
+1. **As a standalone executable.** That is what this repo contains.
+To build it, [install Nim](https://nim-lang.org/install.html) and do:

 ```
 nimble install pvim
 ```

 Then, as long as you have `~/.nimble/bin` on your PATH, you should be able to run `pvim` in any directory.

+2. **Embedded inside a game.** The core of pvim is in a [separate library](https://github.com/paranim/paravim) that can be run inside a paranim game.

 A few notes for linux users: